ff4415/Biods_javaScript/README.md

 ##The Origin of Boids

-Boids is an artificial life program developed by Craig Reynolds to simulate the be­ havior of flocking birds.
+Boids is an artificial life program developed by Craig Reynolds to simulate the behavior of flocking birds.
 The name refers to the birdlike objects that populate the simulation.
-Instead of programming complex behavior for the boids, Reynolds pro­ vided three simple rules:
+Instead of programming complex behavior for the boids, Reynolds provided three simple rules:

 ####Separation
 Each boid should stay away from its flockmates to avoid overcrowding.